Mgsignorelli/cookbook/README.md

 - Validity of Python code was tested through Flake.

+- Unittests were performed on the Recipe Repositories, the actions of Create, Read, Update and Delete were tested on each Repository.

-- Media Queries were defined to improve responsiveness of the webpage, particularly for smartphones and tablets.
-This was extensively tested in different browsers, screen sizes and Operative Systems, since it was originally designed in a Mac Laptop.
+- This application was extensively tested in different browsers, screen sizes and Operative Systems, since it was originally designed in a Mac Desktop.

 - Manual Browser testing was performed through acting like a user in the webpage, utilizing all the features.